avniproject/avni-ai/dify/orchestrator_prompt.md

 **OVERRIDE RULES**:
 1. If a message is clearly NOT about Avni or data collection platforms → OUT_OF_SCOPE
 2. If a message starts with capability questions ("Is it possible", "Can Avni", "Does Avni support", "Is there a way", "How can I"), it is ALWAYS RAG regardless of complexity.
+3. If the conversation context shows the user is already discussing a specific Avni feature, follow-up requests about that feature should be RAG (not OUT_OF_SCOPE)

 ### RAG - Platform Knowledge & Capabilities